WHAT IS A KITE?

 Common Features of Kites

 Regardless of its shape or size, every kite has a lifting surface called a kite sail.
-The sail resists the force of the wind, and the kite is therefore pushed into the sky.
+Using the tension on the flying line the sail resists the force of the wind, and provides the lift the kite needs for flight.
 A sail needs to be both strong and light relative to its size.